FraxFinance/aip/content/aips/AIP-29.md

 ## Simple Summary

-Frax is the first algorithmic-stablecoin protocol, backed partially by on-chain stablecoin collateral and partially algorithmically.
+Frax is the first algorithmic-stablecoin protocol, backed through on-chain collateral and algorithmically.
 Frax has two tokens, the FRAX stablecoin pegged at $1 and the FXS governance + seigniorage token, and aims to be a decentralized crypto-native unit of account with the upcoming Frax Price Index (FPI).

 ## Abstract

-The FRAX stablecoin is partially backed with on-chain collateral and partially algorithmically, according to a collateral ratio (CR) parameter that the system adjusts according to market conditions.
+The FRAX stablecoin is partially backed with on-chain collateral and partially backed algorithmically, according to a collateral ratio (CR) parameter that the system adjusts according to market conditions.
 In Frax v2, the protocol is able to mint FRAX into lending markets using Algorithmic Market Operations (AMOs), smart contracts which have the ability to print FRAX up to certain thresholds adjustable by governance.

 ## Motivation